-If you expand the SRAM segment by clicking it, CrossWorks will display all the program sections contained within the segment:
+If you expand the FLASH segment, CrossStudio will display the program sections contained within the segment:

 For a more-detailed view of how your application is laid out in memory than the Memory Usage window provides, you can use the Symbol Browser.
 It allows you to navigate your application, see which data objects and functions have been linked into your application, what their sizes are, which section they are in, and where they are placed in memory.